cis3296f22/Spotify-Genres-in-Python/README.md

 - Using the python package manager pip, installed Django and Spotipy using a variation of these commands:
   * py -m pip install spotipy
   * py -m pip install django
+- In the terminal, if you are in the project directory, type py manage.py runserver
+- A browser window will open.
+Click log in
+- Another tab will open.
+Copy the url and paste it into the terminal where prompted.
+Press enter
+- Go back to the browser tab where you clicked log in.

 ### How to build
 - Install Python 3.10